 In North America it is believed that 30%* of food for human consumption originates from plants pollinated by bees.
-An in the US alone insect pollinated crops were worth $20 billion at 2000 prices.
+And in the US alone insect pollinated crops were worth $20 billion at 2000 prices.

+84% of European crop species require insect pollination.
 In the U. K. honey bees are responsible for pollinating around a third of crops that require animal pollination.
 The other 2/3 are pollinated by bumblebees, solitary bees and hoverflies.
 As for wild flowers, well honey bees pollinate just 3% of these, the rest are pollinated by our native pollinators - bumblebees, solitary bees, hoverflies, and hundreds of other insects that largely go unnoticed and unstudied.

 In south China, because of the almost complete disappearance of bees in some places, the pear and apple crop now have to be pollinated by hand with a tiny paintbrush.